davidwrede/chef-web-docs-1/includes_api_chef_server/includes_api_chef_server_endpoint_universe_get.rst

    * - Response Code
      - Description
    * - ``200``
-     - |response code 200 ok| One (or more) cookbooks and associated cookbook version information was returned.
+     - OK.
+The request was successful.
+One (or more) cookbooks and associated cookbook version information was returned.

+.. end_tag